Ideal candidates should fulfill one or more of the following criteria:

 - Bilingual: Not all of our judges need be bilingual, but all awards juries will have at least one bilingual member.

-The NMAF is proud to have some of Canada’s most respected journalists and experts serve on its past juries.
+We’re proud to have had some of the finest Canadian journalists and experts serve on our past juries.

 The NMAs focus on creators, the people who are create the work that makes everything else possible.
 Given all of the challenges that creators face in earning a living, participating in a process that recognizes and rewards their efforts is, I think, important and valuable work.